[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 Silence resumed its sway, a silence in which Miril could sense that the task was complete.
 It had been accomplished swiftly, as might have been expected, for Varramb had been ready for her, had known her requirements, again as she might have expected, and now she stood waiting for the words of dismissal which duly came forthwith:

-"Go now and check the results, little one, and may Thremdu guard your soul!"
+"Go now and check the results, little one, and may Thremdu guard your soul."

 5

+Miril's breath whooshed, and the harried look on her face relaxed into a grin.
+During the way back she repeated to herself, I've done it, I've done it; until finally, leaving the vaults beneath her, she tottered onto the city floor.
 Yes, she had done it: she had visited none other than the Dweller in the Vaults.
-Simulator Varramb, that old Ghepion from the Hafnium Era who, having settled in Vlamanor, had never since obtruded into the light of day - she had seen and talked to nen, and had emerged with her equilibrium just about intact!
+Simulator Varramb!
+That old Ghepion from the Hafnium Era!
+The Evolved Machine who, having settled in Vlamanor, had never since obtruded into the light of day.
+She had seen and talked to nen, and had emerged with her equilibrium just about intact.

-Shuddering, she thought: Never again; no more downward trips of that kind.
-Of course the thing in the vaults was not evil, merely over-large; in fact it doubtless amounted to a heap of good; but the flavour of that particular goodness - eugh! - was hard to digest.
+Of course the thing in the vaults was not evil, merely over-large.
+In fact it doubtless amounted to a heap of good.
+But the flavour of that particular goodness (eugh!) was hard to digest.

 Well, anyhow, she'd been given what she'd sought.
 In fact the Being had known her wish before she had asked for it.
-Which meant she was left with no excuse to lose the trail; follow it she must.
+Which meant she was left with no excuse to lose the trail.
+Follow it she must.

-Clutching the skein of her purpose, within ten minutes Miril had made her way to the rim of Vlamanor, where she stood on the landing-plain or oalm at the city's edge, from which she was able to gaze down upon the plain fifty yards below.
-Easily visible from her altitude were the ground-level terminus and the running gleam of the Vlamanor-Yoon monoline: the straight metal rail streaked away into the distance atop its seven-yard embankment of compacted gralm, flanked for about twenty miles by its meandering accompaniment of dark forest, and then, beyond the point at which those ragged ribbons of vegetation came to an end, dwindled horizonwards, bare and alone.
+Easily visible from her altitude were the ground-level terminus and the running gleam of the Vlamanor-Yoon monoline: the straight metal rail streaked away into the distance atop its seven-yard embankment of compacted gralm, flanked for about twenty miles by its meandering accompaniment of dark forest, and then, beyond the point at which those ragged ribbons of vegetation veered away, the line dwindled horizonwards, bare and alone.

 That vanishing perspective held her gaze for some heartbeats; then she went to take a skimmer from the local vehicle bank and within minutes was descending the ayash airstream which conveyed people down from the city's disc-floor to the plain.